Subject38/bemapi/readme.md

 For the purposes of this specification, the complete API for accessing scores, user data and other information from a remote eAmusement network will be referred to as "the data portability API" or just “the API.”
 The version of this spec is currently "v1".
-When specifying attribute names or values, the case-sensitive, valid values will be presented either in “quotes” or in monospace.
+When specifying attribute names or values, the case-sensitive, valid values will be presented either in “quotes” or in ``monospace``.

 # Wire Protocol